Kubernetes vs Docker

 Comparison between Kubernetes and Docker

-Docker or Kubernetes: which one suits you?
+Docker or Kubernetes: Which one is best for you?

-As usual, docker swarm it installs faster and requires less configuration than Kubernetes if you build and run your own infrastructure.
+In general, Docker Swarm It installs faster and requires less configuration than Kubernetes if you build and run your own infrastructure.
 It offers the same advantages as Kubernetes:

-Deploy apps via declarative YAML files
+Deploy applications through declarative YAML files

-Automatically scale services to the desired state
+Automatically scale services to desired state

 Balance load across cluster containers